Achieving net zero in Coventry

 A place based approach to local energy system design avoids the need for expensive infrastructure upgrades as the energy flows can be managed at a local level.
 The RESO project demonstrated that by developing a local energy system and market place, the new design could provide the city with a low carbon sustainable future allowing full empowerment of local stakeholders.
 The proposed design will help the area benefit from reduced energy prices as well as local jobs and future development investment which will contribute directly to the local economy.

 The modelling showed that a more localised smart energy system could generate a net present value of £720m for the region.
 This is derived from more local opportunities a market could bring which could help balance the grid, ensuring value is captured and distributed at a local level.
-This benefits citizen by helping to lower bills, create jobs, and generate local economic benefits.
+This benefits citizens by helping to lower bills, create jobs, and generate local economic benefits.

 There are a number of key enablers such as local data, collaboration, regulatory change and governance that would unlock the opportunities that a RESO offers.
 Coventry City Council is now investigating how to apply the RESO insights strategically to support the transition and realise the benefits that RESO has suggested.